 - Set up reminders for when your student's balance is low

 - Transfer funds among siblings

-In the event a student does not have sufficient funds in hand or in their account to pay for a school meal, the student will be allowed to charge a meal to their account.
+In the event a student does not have sufficient funds in hand or in their account to pay for an a la carte food item, the student will be allowed to charge a meal to their account.
 This policy prohibits AAPS and food service staff from:

-- identifying students who cannot pay for a school meal or owe a negative balance in any way such as wristbands, or handstamps,
+- identifying students who cannot pay for a la carte items or owe a negative balance in any way, such as wristbands, or handstamps,

 - make students perform chores or work to pay for their meals,

 - dispose of a meal after it has been served due to an unpaid meal balance,